Home

 [From Canadian Virtual Hospice article "Talking with Children and Youth about Serious Illness" ]

-As much as this may seem a very somber activity for a child, they can take delight in the simplest offerings to the death journeyer (before and after death): and this allows them to remember the death with joy, as well as sorrow.
-This participation then also makes it easier for them to take part in later commemorations (one grandmother has her grandchildren make flower wreaths at the anniversary of their grandpa's death), and thus they can remember the death journeyer with a sense of joyfulness and peace.
+As much as this may seem a very somber activity for a child, they can take delight in the simplest offerings to the Death Journeyer (before and after death): and this allows them to remember the death with joy, as well as sorrow.
+This participation then also makes it easier for them to take part in later commemorations (one grandmother has her grandchildren make flower wreaths at the anniversary of their grandpa's death), and thus they can remember the Death Journeyer with a sense of joyfulness and peace.

 Ecological footprint of home funerals/community deathcare